celialx/Edison_scripts/README.md

 This is a 1-by-1s table that contains all of the information of the nap (start and end timings, sleep scoring, bottle drops...).
 You can skip this step by directly downloading the T files straight from OSF.

-2) If you run both scripts "Analyses_Edison_EEG" and "Anayses_Edison_Behaviour", you will generate tables with all of the necessary information needed to generate behavioral figures as well as demographic data.
-You can also skip this step by directly downloading this table ("All_Data.mat") on OSF.
+2) If you run both scripts "Analyses_Edison_EEG_Clean" and "Anayses_Edison_Behaviour_Clean", you will generate tables with all of the necessary information needed to generate behavioral figures as well as demographic data.
+You can also skip this step by directly downloading this table ("All_Data_Behaviour.mat") on OSF.

 All variable names should be self-explanatory, but here is a quick rundown of some of the more essential variables in this table: